VincentWei/minigui-live-demo-server/README.md

-# MiniGUI Live Demo Server
+# MiniGUI Remote Server

-MiniGUI live demo server acts as a Websocket server.
+MiniGUI Remote server acts as a Websocket server.

 1. It listens on the port 7777 by default to wait for the connection request from a client (a web page).